smcolash/proximity/README.md

 - An IFTTT Webhook 'on' trigger.
 - An IFTTT Webhook 'off' trigger.

+Make sure to use the correct MAC IDs in the configuration, otherwise you will be waiting for packets that will never arrive.

+- iPhones: Settings --> Wi-Fi --> (AP) --> Wi-Fi Accress.
+- Windows: cmd --> ipconfig /all --> Wireless LAN adapter Wi-Fi --> Physical Access.

 ## Operation

 The proximity monitor determines a local WiFi access point and channel to use,